-Dear friends,
+Dear friends.

-Welcome to the No Place for Hate Resource Guide!
-It has been over 20 years since No Place for Hate® began.
-As we move into our third decade, we are still going strong in over 1,600 schools across the nation!
-Through student voice and leadership, we have seen schools tackle issues of bias, bullying and injustice in a variety of ways.
+Welcome to the No Place for Hate® Resource Guide!
+The 2020-2021 school year proved to be highly unpredictable and incredibly challenging for the whole world due to the COVID-19 pandemic.
+Schools were particularly impacted as students, educators and families had to operate in a new and ever-changing environment, including remote learning, hybrid learning and returning to in-person schools.
+And yet, our 1,600+ No Place for Hate schools partnered with us to virtually adapt and continue their amazing work!
+Through student voice and leadership, we have seen schools tackle issues of bias, bullying and injustice in new and interesting ways.
 Among the wide diversity of school size, location, demographics and projects, all of our schools have something important in common: they all engage in meaningful and ongoing dialogue around these challenging issues.

-In recent years, there has been an escalation of everyday acts of bias and hate incidents in communities and schools.
+The 2021-2022 school year will bring on a new set of challenges as schools focus on full re-entry and students settle into the "new normal" in their learning communities.
+With the social isolation, increase in online bias and hate, and lack of equitable access that last year brought, it is extremely important for schools to focus on the learning environment as much as the learning itself.
 We know that focusing on bias, hate and bullying through No Place for Hate makes a difference in the lives of young people, educators and schools.
 No Place for Hate empowers students to spark dialogue around these concerning trends in order to address the issues that impact school climates.
+And these conversations will be crucial to a successful transition from remote learning back to in-person learning.